alf-p-steinbach/Install-FLTK-for-use-with-Visual-C-/README.md

 Also critical, to set the include search path, the library search path, and use of the FLTK library.

-To edit I the include search path I click on the down arrow to the right in the field, which (it’s silly) drops down a menu with just one item, “Edit…”:
+To edit the include search path I click on the down arrow to the right in the field, which (it’s silly) drops down a menu with just one item, “Edit…”:

 <img src="images/screenshots/vs-project/sshot-12.png"/>